Credit Card Processing

 New York

-The New York challenge regarding surcharges was one of the more well-publicized, in part due to its escalation.
+New York has a complex history with surcharges and the state’s legal case was one of the more well-publicized, in part due to its escalation.
 In 2017, the Supreme Court heard a case regarding the legality of surcharging in the state of New York.
 Lower courts had upheld New York’s ban on surcharging credit cards.
 The case, Expressions Hair Design v.
 Schneiderman, was heard in January of that year, with the SCOTUS weighing in during early April.

 The Supreme Court stated that the New York law regulates speech, not business conduct, which could potentially make the law unconstitutional.
 The Supreme Court remanded the case to lower courts, who reviewed it specifically in terms of free speech.